Fax: (434) 970-3387

 The first step when trying to determine how to best handle your reckless driving case is to look to see which type of reckless driving charge you are facing.

-Many drivers with reckless driving tickets in Charlottesville were stopped while traveling on the Route 250 Bypass near the McIntire Park where the speed limit drops from 45 to 35 for reckless driving based on speed (46.2-862).
+Many drivers charged with reckless driving by speed in Charlottesville were stopped while traveling on the Route 250 Bypass near the McIntire Park where the speed limit drops from 45 to 35.
 Other very common areas to be stopped are on Locust, Elliot Ave, and Rugby Rd.

 Another commonly charged reckless driving statute is 46.2-852.
 Officers will often cite drivers for this violation in traffic accident cases where the officer believes the driver was driving in a manner to endanger other drivers, pedestrians, or other property.